joelprakash2003/JP-Portfolio/SITE_SUMMARY.md

 ### 🔗 Links Updated

-- Email: joelprakash90@gmail.com
-- Phone: +1 (469) 257-5506
-- LinkedIn: linkedin.com/in/joelprakash-
-- GitHub: github.com/joelprakash
+- Email, phone, and all social URLs now read from environment variables
+- Public repository no longer hardcodes personal contact details
-- All links are now functional and open in new tabs
+- All rendered links still open in new tabs

 ### 🚀 Deployment Ready